Marshmallow Recipe – Learn How to Make These Sweet Clouds of Joy

 The sugar syrup needs to reach the soft ball stage, which is possible to judge by eye, but some might find this quite intimidating.
 For peace of mind, I would recommend investing in a thermometer as they can easily be found online and are very easy to use – make sure to buy one which clips to the pan so your hand isn’t stuck holding it up, at risk of being splattered with boiling hot sugar syrup!

-Which gelatin should I use?
+Which gelatine should I use?

 I am yet to experiment with vegan or vegetarian options, but any animal gelatin will work.
 I do, however, advocate for beef over pork gelatine.
 The result is the same, but beef gelatine tends to have a less invasive flavour and smell – pork gelatine can be unappetising, which is sometimes why some aren’t so fond – aiding as another way to win over the marshmallow haters!